build-on-aws/content/posts/understanding-streaming-data-uses-cases-and-applications-how-to-move-to-real-time-analytics/index.md

 ![FIGURE 5 batch vs realtime](images/Figure5-batch-vs-realtime.png)

-There are certain processes where batch processing works well.
-Some examples are processing hourly logs, weekly or monthly bills, daily website clickstreams, or daily fraud reports.
-Again, these are data where they fall in traditional analytics, with the age of the data in the hours, days, months, or years.
+Batch processing works well processing hourly logs, weekly or monthly bills, daily website clickstreams, or daily fraud reports.
+These are data where they fall in traditional analytics, with the age of the data in the hours, days, months, or years.

 Some of the systems now are evolving into real-time systems that are pushing large volumes of data, requiring continuous processing and analysis of live data, allowing enterprises to gain insights in real time from varied sources like devices and systems.
 The issue with processing in batches is that you are getting insights from data that is not necessarily up-to-date.
 Real-time processing, as opposed to traditional analytics, processes and analyzes these events and data as they happen.

 ## Real-time data streaming

-Real-time data streaming is the collection and ingestion of data from various sources and processing it in real time to gain meaning and insight.
+Real-time data streaming is the collection of data from various sources and processing it in real time to gain meaning and insight.

-### Components of Real-time Data Streaming

 ![FIGURE 6 Real-time streaming components](images/Figure6-realtime-streaming.jpg)

-Above are the components of a real-time data streaming pipeline.
-The sources are devices or applications producing high volumes of continuous data at high velocity, like mobile devices, web applications, application logs, IoT sensors, smart devices, and gaming applications.
-The stream ingestion component provides the solution to capture continuous data from these sources and store it in scalable stream storage.
-The stream processing component allows you to transform and deliver data to a destination for further analysis or long-term storage.
-In each of the components of the processing, from the ingestion to the destination, the components need to be able to scale as the data volume increases.
+These are the components of a real-time data streaming pipeline, consisting of sources such as mobile devices, web applications, application logs, IoT sensors, smart devices, and gaming applications, which produce high volumes of continuous data at high velocity.
+The stream ingestion component captures continuous data from these sources and stores it in scalable stream storage.
+The stream processing component enables data transformation and delivery to a destination for further analysis or long-term storage.
+Scalability is essential in each processing component, allowing them to handle increasing data volumes.

+### Use Cases for streaming

+Some specific examples of data streaming are logs generated from customer activities in a mobile or web application, e-commerce websites, in-game player activity, information from social networks, financial trading floors, or geospatial services, and telemetry from connected devices or instrumentation in data centers.
+The use cases are just a subset of the diverse use cases for real-time streaming.
+These use cases have in common the need to gain real-time insights on the incoming data to meet a real-time need.
+This need is critical to making business decisions based on the most up-to-date data.

 Below are some of the common use cases for streaming